 It is a pleasure to invite you to become part of Hot Tin Roof–a sampling of the Iowa City area’s renowned, yet growing, literary tradition.

-Sponsors: Englert Theatre, City of Literature USA, M.C.
+Sponsors: Englert Theatre, Iowa City UNESCO City of Literature, M.C.
 Ginsberg, Little Village

 2017 Submission Deadlines: